Geology (GEOL)

 GEOL 3105.
 Earth Materials w/lab.
 0 or 4 Credits.

 Exploration of the building blocks of the Earth (elements, minerals, and rocks) and their connection to the Earth's past, present, and possible sustainable future.
 With laboratory.
-May not be taken for credit concurrently with, or following receipt of, credit for GEOL 2105.
+Credit not awarded for both GEOL 3105 and GEOL 2105.
 Prerequisite: GEOL 1400 or Instructor permission.
 Catamount Core: N2, SU.

 GEOL 3405.
 Environmental Geochem w/lab.
 0 or 4 Credits.

 Application of many basic principles of chemistry to selected environmental problems in geosciences (e.g. acid mine drainage, carbon dynamics, weathering, and contaminant metal mobility).
 With laboratory.
-May not be taken for credit concurrently with, or following receipt of, credit for GEOL 2405.
-Prerequisite: CHEM 1400.
+Credit not awarded for both GEOL 3405 and GEOL 2405.
+Prerequisite: A Catamount Core N1, N2, or MA course.
 Catamount Core: N2, OC.

 GEOL 3410.
 Geomorphology.
 0 or 4 Credits.